MiguelNietoP/Sentiment-vs-Emotion-Prediction--Tweets----ML-NLP-project/README.md

 ENG:

-Supervised Machine Learning Training Project to Predict Sentiment and Emotion of a given tweet using a dataset of nearly 25,000 tweets and Scikit-Learn models.
+Supervised Machine Learning Training Project to Predict Sentiment and Emotion of a given tweet using a dataset of nearly 25,000 tweets and Scikit-learn models.

 We trained 2 models (sentiment and emotion) to eventually compare the accuracy of both and determine which one is more effective.